 b.
 1989, San Francisco, CA

-Lives and works in Oakland, CA
+Lives and works in Berkeley, CA and New York, NY

 Rafael Delacruz’s canvases feature vignettes of everyday life overlaid with diaphanous blocks of color.
 A self-taught painter, Delacruz’s practice begins with the act of drawing distinct forms and motifs.
 A car, a shopping cart, a bird or a clothed leg slide smoothly from cartoonish figuration into dream-like abstraction.
 Carefully considered surfaces alternately reveal and conceal narrative elements- such as a small sedan- images which carry significant personal meaning for the artist.
 Forms are layered over one another, obscuring legibility and instilling a spiritual, totemic quality to quotidian objects.